Collaborative search on the plane without communication: Preliminaries

-Regarding the time complexity, we assume that traversing an edge takes one unit of time.
-Furthermore, for the ease of presentation, we assume that the agents are synchronous, that is, each edge traversal costs precisely one unit of time (and all internal computations are performed in zero time).
+Regarding the time complexity, we assume that a traversal of an edge it performed in 1 unit of time.
+Furthermore, for the simplicity of presentation, we assume that the agents are synchronous, that is, each edge traversal costs precisely 1 unit of time (and all internal computations are performed in zero time).
 Indeed, this assumption can easily be removed if we measure the time according to the slowest edge-traversal.
 We also assume that all agents start the search simultaneously at the same time, denoted by $t_0$.
 This assumption can also be easily removed by starting to count the time after the last agent initiates the search.
-We measure the cost of an algorithm by its \emph{expected running time}, that is, the expected time (from time $t_0$) until at least one of the agents finds the treasure.
+We measure the cost of an algorithm by its {\em expected running time}, that is, the expected time (from time $t_0$) until at least one of the agents finds the treasure.
 We denote the expected running time of algorithm $\cA$ by $\cT_{\cA}(D,k)$.